Overall Management

 • Environmental & Social Responsibility Policy

-Our Environmental & Social Responsibility Policy guides the development and implementation of our sustainability initiatives with the goal of maintaining our position as a responsible business which creates shared value for the communities where we operate.
-The Policy outlines our strategy and approach to conserving resources and minimising and managing our impacts with a specific focus on our three environmental and social objectives and ten commitments.
+Endorsed by the Board, our Environmental & Social Responsibility Policy guides the development and implementation of our sustainability initiatives with the goal of maintaining our position as a responsible business which creates shared value for the communities where we operate.
+The Policy outlines our strategy and approach to conserving resources and minimising and managing our impacts with a specific focus on our three Environmental and Social Objectives and ten commitments.
 This governs all our operations throughout the project lifecycle from conception and construction to long-term operation.

 Policies